dotnet/Open-XML-SDK/README.md

 - **[OOXML Viewer](https://github.com/yuenm18/ooxml-viewer-vscode)**: This is an extension for Visual Studio Code to View and Edit the xml parts of an Office Open XML file and to view a diff with the previous version of an OOXML part when saved from an outside program.
 Search "OOXML" in the VS Code extensions tab or download it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=yuenm18.ooxml-viewer)
 - **[ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler)**: This library provides a simplified object model on top of the OpenXml SDK to manipulate PowerPoint documents.
 - **[OOXML Validator](https://github.com/mikeebowen/ooxml-validator-vscode)**: VS Code extension to validate Office Open XML files.
 Search "OOXML" in the VS Code extensions tab or download it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=mikeebowen.ooxml-validator-vscode)

-# Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.